jordydavelaar/MarchMadSim/README.md

 # 🏀 MarchMadSim: March Madness Simulator

 MarchMadSim is a Python-based Monte Carlo simulation for predicting outcomes in the NCAA March Madness tournament.
-Using advanced statistical modeling, team adjustments, and probabilistic methods, it runs thousands of tournament simulations to determine the most probable outcomes.
+Usings statistical modeling, team adjustments, and probabilistic methods, it runs thousands of tournament simulations to determine the most probable outcomes.

 ## 📌 Features